KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ### 4.5 Ontological Orientation and the Role of VOS

 While **centropy** and **entropy** stand in structural polarity,
-their origins diverge in motion.
+their hypostatic motions diverge in expression.

 The difference is not in form,
 but in **directional essence**.